-an original "format" created by Michele Sciam to explain the work of Piet Mondrian. he explanatory diagrams are original works created by Michele Sciam in the context of his activity of
+This document constitutes an original "format" created by Michele Sciam to explain the work of Piet Mondrian.
+The explanatory diagrams of Mondrian's paintings are original works created by Michele Sciam in the context of his activity of criticism, discussion, divulgation and teaching.